nigelflower/nigelflower.github.io/_pages/research.md

 ## Conference Posters

+* Flower, N. and & Pylkkänen L. (2025) Serial and Parallel Combinatorics: An MEG investigation into lexical and compositional processing during parallel presentation.
+Poster presented at the 38th Annual Meeting of Human Sentence Processing (HSP).

 * Flower, N. and & Pylkkänen L. (2024) All at once: Semantic Effects of Quantification during Parallel Presentation in MEG.
 Poster presented at the 10th Annual Meeting of MACSIM (Mid-Atlantic Colloquium of Studies in Meaning).

 * Flower, N. and & Pylkkänen L. (2023) At-a-glance sentence comprehension: Top-Down Impact of Syntactic Structure in Left Lateral Language Cortex Starting at 270 ms. Poster presented at the 15th Annual Meeting of the Society for the Neurobiology of Language.